OSUDSL/pydre/docs/tutorial/getting_started.md

 # Getting Started

 Pydre is a Python application, run from the command line.
+This guide walks you through creating a project file and running it on example data to produce your first aggregated metrics output.

-# pydre.run
+## Running Pydre

 The main entry point to run Pydre is `pydre`.
 This application that allows the user to analyze data using command line arguments.